 Tests and diagnosis

-See your doctor if you are concerned about a fainting episode/s.
-To find the cause of fainting, your doctor will do a physical examination and ask questions about the fainting episode.
-Depending on what the physical examination shows, your doctor may want to do tests such as blood tests, ECG or EKG, heart checks, a tilt table test or a CT scan.
+See your healthcare provider if you’ve had a fainting episode.
+To find the cause of your fainting, they will do a physical examination and ask questions about how and when you fainted.
+Depending on what the physical examination shows, your healthcare provider may want to do tests such as blood tests, ECG or EKG, heart checks, a tilt table test or a CT scan.